Anastasia Bitsenko: Revolutionary activities

 She was sent to Siberia in the company of five other prominent female SR terrorists, including Maria Spiridonova.
-The group was sometimes called the Shesterka ("Six") and gained enormous popularity.
-Their slow journey by train lasted around a month and turned into a kind of "triumphal progress": the train was met at every stop by growing crowds of sympathizers and the revolutionaries (with Spiridonova ahead) would greet and talk with them as long as possible, expounding the SR political program.
+The group was sometimes called the Shesterka ("Six") and they had gained enormous popularity for their feats.
+Their slow journey by train lasted around a month and turned into some kind of "triumphal progress", as the train was met at every stop by growing crowds of sympathizers.
+The revolutionaries (with Spiridonova ahead) would greet and talk with them as long as possible, expounding the SR political program.
 Bitsenko spent the following eleven years in the penal colonies of Akatuy and Maltsev in the Nerchinsk katorga.

 Soviet Russia

 As a result of the February Revolution in 1917 she was freed and returned to political action within the Socialist Revolutionary Party firstly in Chita, and then Moscow, where she was elected again to the regional party committee.
-She participated during the October political uprising as a member of the Petrograd Military Revolutionary Committee and then joined the Left Socialist-Revolutionaries rising through the ranks of the new party.
-She was a member of the Central Committee of the Left SRs, of the praesidium of the Moscow Soviet, and the Central Executive Committee of the soviets.
+She participated during the October political uprising as a member of the Petrograd Military Revolutionary Committee and then joined the Left Socialist-Revolutionaries, rising through the ranks of the new party.
+She was a member of the Central Committee of the Left SRs, of the praesidium of the Moscow Soviet, and the Central Executive Committee of the Soviets.

 As reward for her efforts in the party, she was designated to be one of the seven members of the Soviet Delegation for the German-Soviet peace talks for World War I in Brest-Litovsk.
 Bitsenko was the only woman present during the negotiations; her appointment was a political manoeuvre by the Bolsheviks to give representation to the rival Left Socialist-Revolutionaries.
 The talks concluded with the signing of the Treaty of Brest-Litovsk, a hugely popular peace treaty which ended the fighting on the Eastern Front.

 Bitsenko returned to Russia and continued her party activities.
-Being strongly opposed to the rupture with the Bolsheviks, in September 1918 she was a founder of the splinter Party of Revolutionary Communism.
+Being strongly opposed to the rupture with the Bolsheviks, she co-founded the splinter Party of Revolutionary Communism in September 1918.
 In November she joined the newly renamed Russian Communist Party (Bolsheviks), later holding various political and committee positions in the Soviet Union.
-After the death of Lenin, widespread purges were extended to the ranks of the Communist Party by the new Soviet supreme leader Joseph Stalin, and she became one of the many targets.
-Accused of being a member of a terrorist organization she was put on trial and sentenced to death.
+After the death of Lenin, widespread purges were carried out within the ranks of the Communist Party by the new Soviet supreme leader Joseph Stalin, and she became one of the many targets.
+Accused of being a member of a terrorist organization, she was put on trial and sentenced to death.
 On 16 June 1938 she was shot and buried at the Kommunarka shooting ground.
 The Soviet authorities acquitted her posthumously in 1961.